 Try pinging your server over the internet.
 Open a terminal or command prompt on your own computer and try pinging your server’s public IP, which you can find in the UpCloud control panel under the Network section.

 On your own computer: ping <server public IP>

-Test the internet connection by pinging and another site from your server, for example, use the following command to ping Google’s public DNS.
+Test the internet connection by pinging another site from your server, for example, use the following command to ping Google’s public DNS.

-If you have a second server deployed on your account and the problem is with the interface assigned with the private IP address, try ping with your other server, to and from it, using the private IPs listed in the UpCloud control panel.
+If you have a second server deployed on your account and the problem is with the interface assigned with the private IP address, try to ping your other server, to and from it, using the private IPs listed in the UpCloud control panel.

 Should ping fail to receive a reply, try restarting all of your server’s network services.
 In Debian and Ubuntu 12.04 or older, use the command below.